microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

   - Function App in Elastic Premium Plan - E1 SKU
     - Configured to send monitoring data to your Application Insights resource

-- Scenario 2: Deploy an identity-secured AIS environment, verify that the provided Bicep templates have deployed the following resources into your Azure subscription:
+### Scenario2: Deploy an identity-secured AIS environment, verify that the provided Bicep templates have deployed the following resources into your Azure subscription:
   - Application Insights resource
   - API Management service in Developer tier
     - Configured to send monitoring data to your Application Insights resource